Event: Women's Sweep Squad

 Olympic History: Olympic Debutant

-Highlights: Winning gold medals at the 2017 and 2019 World Rowing Championships
+Highlights: Winning silver at the 2019 World Championships

 With a strong bloodline of rowing pedigree, Rosemary Popa will look to continue her family's Olympic success in Tokyo.